Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

-Another prominent theme is the use of LLMs for automated HDL/RTL generation and synthesis, often combined with advanced search algorithms to ensure functional correctness and optimality.
-DeLorenzo et al. proposed a novel approach integrating LLMs with Monte Carlo Tree Search (MCTS) to generate high-quality RTL code ~\cite{delorenzo2024make}.
-Their automated transformer decoding algorithm, guided by MCTS, produces compilable and functionally correct RTL code, significantly improving the area-delay product (ADP) for various hardware modules .
-Nazzal et al. introduced the Systolic Array-based Accelerator DataSet (SA-DS), designed to facilitate the application of LLMs in generating and optimizing DNN hardware accelerators~\cite{nazzal2024dataset}.
-The dataset, created using the Gemmini generator, includes a variety of spatial array configurations with accompanying verbal descriptions and Chisel code.
-The study demonstrates that fine-tuning LLMs with SA-DS significantly improves the quality and efficiency of hardware design generation, highlighting the potential for minimal human intervention.
+Nazzal et al. introduced the Systolic Array-based Accelerator DataSet (SA-DS), designed to facilitate the application of LLMs to the generation and optimization of DNN hardware accelerators~\cite{nazzal2024dataset}.
+Created using the Gemmini generator, the dataset includes diverse spatial-array configurations paired with verbal descriptions and Chisel code.
+The study shows that fine-tuning LLMs on SA-DS improves both the quality and efficiency of hardware design generation, highlighting the potential for reduced human intervention in accelerator design workflows.

+As design complexity increases, recent research is also moving beyond single-model prompting toward autonomous multi-agent frameworks that coordinate specialized reasoning modules across the design flow.
+The ChipMind architecture exemplifies this shift by deploying specialized LLM agents for digital, analog, and security workflows under the orchestration of a central Coordinator Agent~\cite{firouzi2025chipmnd}.
+In the digital flow, dedicated agents handle HDL generation, PPA-aware synthesis, and functional verification.
+The Coordinator further leverages a Knowledge Graph and Knowledge Base to retrieve optimization strategies and iteratively refine artifacts until physical and timing constraints are satisfied.

+This multi-agent paradigm broadened considerably in 2025.
+Wu et al. proposed EDAid, a collaboration system in which agents driven by fine-tuned ChipLlama experts converge on EDA-flow automation and outperform single-agent baselines on complex tool-calling chains~\cite{wu2025edaid}.
+Lu et al. introduced AutoEDA, a microservice- and MCP-based agent framework that controls RTL-to-GDSII flows from natural language, reporting up to 9.9$\times$ higher task accuracy while cutting token usage by roughly 97\% relative to in-context learning~\cite{lu2025autoeda}.
+Jiang et al. extended agentic coordination to hardware/software co-design with MACO, an open-source multi-agent framework for coarse-grained reconfigurable arrays (CGRAs) that pairs architecture exploration with self-learning error correction~\cite{jiang2025maco}.
+These systems indicate a clear movement from single-model assistants toward orchestrated agent ecosystems spanning the full design flow.